Quantum block encoding for one-pair semiseparable matrices: Numerical experiments

-Note that employing a general purpose encoding scheme as FABLE is not always a good idea when working with structured matrices.
-The Wal\-sh–Ha\-da\-mard transform used to enhance data sparsity will indeed destroy the rank structure of the original matrix.
-In Figure~\ref{Fig:error_inv} (a), we measure the distance between the inverse of the scaled block encoded matrix and the inverse of the original semiseparable matrix, i.e. $\|S^{-1}- \hat S^{-1}/\alpha\|_2$.
-In Figure~\ref{Fig:error_inv} (b) we report the error $\frac{1}{\alpha}\|\hat S^{-1}-\rm{tridiag}(\hat S^{-1})\|_F$, where ${\rm tridiag}(A)$ denotes the matrix having entry $(i,j)$ equal to $A_{i,j}$ if $|i-j|\leq 1$ and zero otherwise.
-It is known from the theory that the inverse of a semiseparable matrix is tridiagonal, hence the latter error measures the closeness of $\hat S$ to the semiseparable structure.
-We note that, using the FABLE encoding scheme, even without compression, the semiseparable structure is lost.
+Note that using a general-purpose encoding such as FABLE can be detrimental for structured matrices.
+The Walsh–Hadamard transform (WHT), used to increase data sparsity, together with the entrywise encoding and rounding, can break the low-rank generator structure of the original matrix.
+In Figure~\ref{Fig:error_inv}(a) we plot the spectral norm distance between the inverse of the original one-pair semiseparable matrix S and the scaled inverse of its block-encoded approximation, i.e. $\|S^{-1} - \hat S^{-1}/\alpha \|_2$.
+Even without compression, FABLE does not preserve the semiseparable structure: encoding the entries as ${\rm round}(u_iv_j)$ destroys the generator representation, and the error in the inverse is larger than the one computed by or method.
+Indeed, our method better preserves the structure because it is enforced by the factorization we use.

+The accuracy of the inverse is however sensitive to the conditioning of $S$.
+Using the standard matrix perturbation bound, if $\|S -\alpha \hat S\|_2 \le \delta$, then

+This shows that the error in the inverse scales with the square of $\|S^{-1}\|_2$, and hence grows rapidly for ill-conditioned matrices.
+This explains the larger errors observed for our method at $N=128$, where the randomly generated test matrices have condition numbers ranging from $\mathcal{O}(10^3)$ to $\mathcal{O}(10^6)$.
+In Figure~\ref{Fig:error_inv}(b) we report the quantity $\frac{1}{\alpha}\|\hat S^{-1}-{\rm tridiag}(\hat{S}^{-1})\|_F$, where ${\rm tridiag}(A)$ denotes the matrix with entries $A_{i,j}$ for $|i-j|\le 1$ and zeros elsewhere.
+Since the inverse of a one-pair semiseparable matrix is tridiagonal, this metric measures how closely $\hat{S}$ (via its inverse) retains the one-pair semiseparable structure.

-Furthermore, although the exact FABLE encoding achieves a slightly lower representation error of the semiseparable matrix, our method better preserves its structural characteristics.
+Overall, although the exact FABLE encoding achieves a slightly lower representation error of the one-pair semiseparable matrix, our method better preserves its structural characteristics.
 In particular, despite exhibiting a marginally higher representation error, our encoding yields smaller errors in both the norm of the inverse and the norm of the off-tridiagonal elements.
+We note that, using the FABLE encoding scheme, even without compression, the one-pair semiseparable structure is lost.
+Specifically, FABLE is applied directly to the $N^2$ entries of the matrix, which it treats as independent parameters.
+The WHT is a global, dense transformation: each output coefficient is a linear combination of all $N^2$ input values, with coefficients $\pm 1$.
+During this transformation some error is introduced along all the values, while in the proposed method the error of the result is always dependent on the original generators.
+This means that while the inversion of the final encoded matrix of our proposed method is affected by error deriving only from the generators, the inversion of the FABLE results is affected by errors over the whole matrix representation.
+This disrupts the low-rank properties of the matrix and affects the off-tridiagonal entries of the inverse.